Oreo cinnamon rolls with soft, fluffy brioche, a gooey cinnamon-Oreo filling, and a creamy cookies-and-cream glaze that melts into every swirl.

 Bake and make the Oreo frosting

-- Preheat the oven to 180°C (350°F) and bake the rolls for about 25 minutes, until golden brown.
+- Preheat the oven to 180°C (350°F).
+Bake the rolls for about 25 minutes, until lightly golden.
+Let cool slightly.

-- Spread over warm rolls and enjoy!
+- Spread the frosting over the warm rolls and serve.

 Notes